lacelyn5/Final/README.md

 Extract the ZIP file to your desired location on your computer.

 2. Build and Start the Containers
+Open a CMD window go to the folder where the project is located

 Use Docker Compose to build and start the application containers:

 docker-compose up --build